 What is Argument Court?

-Argument Court is a previously scheduled court date for the Civil Division.
+Argument Court is an already-scheduled court date for the Civil Division.
 Argument Court is the time and date for oral argument on dispositive pleadings/motions.
 If you file a dispositive pleading or motion, you do not need to present it to the Court in Motions Court.
 It will be automatically scheduled for Argument Court by the Court Administrator's Office.

 Dispositive Motions include: